London Borough of Richmond upon Thames: Education

 Richmond upon Thames is the local education authority for the borough.
 Richmond upon Thames College opened in 1977 and was the first tertiary college in Greater London.
 The borough adopted a tertiary post-16 provision with virtually all 16-19 studies taking place at this college.
 This system lasted until 2012 when the council approved the creation of sixth forms in schools.
-Additionally the council approved the creation of a Catholic secondary school for the first time in the borough.
+Additionally the council approved the creation of a new Catholic secondary school in the borough.